 nix.settings.trusted-public-keys = ["unison.cachix.org-1:i1DUFkisRPVOyLp/vblDsbsObmyCviq/zs6eRuzth3k="];

-.
-This can make enabling flake configurations simpler (like the Unison Nix cache here), but it is equivalent to giving that user root access (without need for sudo).
+It’s not recommended to add your user to trusted-users.
+This can make enabling flake configurations simpler (like the Unison Nix cache here), but it’s equivalent to giving that user root access (without need for sudo).

 - haskell-language-server